Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Materials and methods

-In this study, the goal is to correctly identify the fragments produced in the target by the beam particles.
+In this study, the goal is to find the optimal detector characteristics to optimise the identification of the beam particle fragments produced in the target.
 Therefore, only the $^{12}$C ions that fragmented in the target are considered and the fragments produced elsewhere in the apparatus, for instance in the magnet iron frame, are not included in the data analysis.

 Figure~\ref{fig:FRACASABOVE} shows a schematic view of the simulation detailing the several position references used in this paper.
 The systematic study consisted in varying the positions and spatial resolutions of the trackers.
 The beam monitor, the target and the magnet were kept at the exact same positions for all the simulations.
 The TOF-wall had different positions for each beam energy, chosen to have the same geometrical efficiency and roughly the same TOF value for the beam ions.
 Its position was changed at distance $D$ to the magnet and an angle $\phi$ with respect to the beam trajectory so that a $^{12}$C ion from the beam going through the magnetic field impinged in the central TOF-wall module.